 I am, foremost, driven by the goal to create personalized humane-agents that can influence and alter human decision making.
-They key question that motivates me is:

 - June 2019: Attended ICML 2019 in Long Beach

 - October 2018: Committee Co-Chair for PyData Los Angeles where I presented a talk on Big Problems at the Heart of Machine Learning and a tutorial on